-Professor Brook K. Baker, Policy Analyst Health GAP and Northeastern University School of Law, Program on Human Rights and the Global Economy August 14, 2012
+Professor Brook K. Baker, Policy Analyst Health GAP and Northeastern University School of Law, Program on Human Rights and the Global Economy September 11, 2012

-The leaked Trans-Pacific Partnership Investment Chapter1 has been analyzed extensively with respect to its dangerous extra-judicial investor-state dispute resolution provisions.2 In contrast, this analysis focuses on the particular risks of the Investment Chapter with respect to access to medicines.
-These risks are compounded because of other proposed provisions in the proposed US IP chapter that would strengthen, broaden, and lengthen intellectual property rights with respect to pharmaceutical patent, data, and pricing provisions and that would expand IP enforcement mechanisms.
-In essence, the IP-Chapter gives investors more "investment rights" upon which to base their abusive investor-state dispute resolution claims against sovereign governments' regulations and decisions.
+The leaked Trans-Pacific Partnership Investment Chapter1 has been analyzed extensively with respect to its dangerous intellectual property protections and enhanced enforcement mechanisms2 and its equally dangerous extra-judicial investor-state dispute settlement (ISDS) provisions.3 In contrast, this analysis focuses on the particular risks of the Investment Chapter with respect to access to medicines because of the direct and indirect inclusion of IPRs in the Chapter's coverage.
+These risks are cumulative because of other provisions in the proposed US IP chapter that would strengthen, broaden, and lengthen intellectual property rights with respect to pharmaceutical patent, data, and pricing provisions and that would expand both private IP enforcement mechanisms via mandatory injunctions and expanded damages and impose new enforcement obligations on governments in terms of border measures and criminal enforcement.
+In essence, the IP-Chapter gives IP-"investors" new substantive "investment rights" upon which to base their abusive ISDS claims against sovereign governments' regulations and adjudicatory decisions.